Schmid's Formula for Higher Local Fields: Preliminaries

 \subsection{Higher Local Fields}

-For a discrete valuation field $K$, let $O_K$ be the valuation ring of $K$ and $m_K$ the maximal ideal of $O_K$.
-The residue field of $K$ is defined as $\bar{K}=O_K/m_K$.
-A complete discrete valuation field $K$ is said to be an $n$-dimensional local field if there is a sequence of complete discrete valuation fields $K_0, \cdots, K_n=K$ such that: \begin{enumerate} \item $K_0$ is a finite field. \item $\bar{K_i}=K_{i-1}$ for $1\leq i\leq n$. \end{enumerate} In this paper, we will only consider $2$-dimensional local fields of equal characteristic.
-That is, fix some finite field of characteristic $p>0$, $k$, and let $K=k((S))((T))$. $K$ is then an equal characteristic $2$-dimensional local field because $K$ and all of its residue fields have characteristic $p$.
+For any complete discrete valuation field $K$, denote by $\bar{K}$ the residue field of $K$.
+A complete discrete valuation field $K$ is said to be an $n$-dimensional local field if there is a sequence of complete discrete valuation fields $K_0, \cdots, K_n=K$ such that: \begin{enumerate} \item $K_0$ is a finite field. \item $\bar{K_i}=K_{i-1}$ for $1\leq i\leq n$. \end{enumerate} The field $K=k((S))((T))$ of iterated Laurent series over the finite field $k$ is a two dimensional local field with tower of complete discrete valuation fields $k((S))((T))\supseteq k((S))\supseteq k$.
+If $F$ is any unramified extension of $\Qp$ with valuation $v_F$, let $F\{\{S\}\}$ be the set of doubly infinite power series:

+One can show that $F\{\{S\}\}$ is itself a complete discrete valuation field and can iteratively define $F\{\{S_1\}\}\cdots \{\{S_n\}\}$ (see Section~2 of \cite{Morrow} for details).
+For example, if $F=\Qp$, then the tower of complete discrete valuation fields of $\Qp\{\{S\}\}\{\{T\}\}$ is given by:

+While we will utilize this higher local field later on, our focus will be on the positive characteristic case.